 Separately, employers should be aware of the proposed introduction of two weeks paid parental leave for all new parents from November 2019 for children up to 12 months old only.
 This is expected to increase to seven weeks over the next three years and will be paid at the same rate as Maternity Benefit and Paternity Benefit (which is currently €245 per week).

-Please feel free to contact Leman Solicitors, should you need any advice in relation to parental leave.
+Please feel free to contact Ogier Leman, should you need any advice in relation to parental leave.
 In particular, employers are advised to update their parental leave policies to reflect the above changes.